argymeg/MetaboCraft/README.md

 [1]: Individual components are cross-platform and have been tested on Windows, however no installation or launch infrastructure is currently provided for that platform.

 [2]: Eduroam is known to block this port in some locations.

+<a name ="docker"></a>

+### Docker

+MetaboCraft can be run as a [Docker](https://docker.com/) container.
+This contains everything needed to run the server.
+The image is at https://hub.docker.com/r/ronandaly/metabocraft/ and can be downloaded with ```docker pull ronandaly/metabocraft``` once Docker is installed correctly.

+To run the container from [Kitematic](https://kitematic.com) (included with Docker installs), simply search for ```metabocraft``` and ```CREATE``` a container.
+Take note of the port mapped to 25565 - this is the host and port that needs to be put into the minecraft client.
+Also take note of the port mapped to 32909 - this is the url that needs to be entered to upload data.

+To run the container from the command line, run

+    docker run -p 25565:25565 -p 80:32909 ronandaly/metabocraft

+This will set up a container, with default minecraft and webserver ports.

 <a name ="known-bugs"></a>